mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 Or, the other “I don’t know” means completely “I don’t know,” because I have no idea.
 People ask me what Buddhism is, what zazen is, and you say, “I don’t know.”
 That is really “I don’t know,” don’t you think so? *[he laughs]*

 If you say “I don’t know,” you cannot [have] any spirit to teach and to tell you, don’t you think so?
-But if you really know what zazen is, even though you say “I don’t know,” that “I don’t know” has a really great spirit to teach you, to teach somebody.
+But if you really know what zazen is, even though you say “I don’t know,” that “I don’t know” has a really great spirit to teach somebody.
 So, still people feel that point.

 The “I don’t know” of Emperor Wu – I don’t know which of the two [it was]. *[he laughs]* Whether he really didn’t know, or he knows pretty well and is free from he knows, and then he says he doesn’t know – I don’t know.
 No one knows.
 Okay? *[some laughter]* But anyway, from this story, Emperor Wu was not the common people, he was a “Great Zen Buddhist”.